Lab-Grown/Synthetic, Imitation, and Assembled Gemstones: An Introduction

 Assembled Stones

-Finally, assembled stones are two or three layers of material fused to create a faceted gemstone.
+Finally, assembled stones are composed of two or three layers of material fused to create a faceted gemstone.
 Sometimes, these doublets or triplets may contain a natural gemstone portion and glass, plastic, colored glue, or other natural gemstones.
-These stones are prevalent in antique and vintage jewelry and can be detected with magnification.
+These stones are commonly found in antique and vintage jewelry and can be identified with magnification.

 Most common doublets: garnet and glass (green, red, and blue), ammolite, cameos